Tzvet05/INDULC/README.md

 Whitespace characters and commas (`,`) are ignored by the tokenizer.
 All numeric values can be specified in base 10, base 2 using the prefix `0b`, base 8 using the prefix `0o` or base 16 using the prefixe `0x`.

-### Instructions

-An instruction follows this syntax :

-`[mnemonic] [operand 1] [...] [operand n]`

-`[mnemonic]` is the mnemonic string of the instruction.
-It must be supported by the provided ISA.

-`[operand]` is an operand of the instruction.
-It can be a register, an immediate, a flag, a macro or a label.
-Each instruction has a specific number and types of operands, specified by the provided ISA.

-An instruction must be on its own line.

-#### Registers

-A register can be either a macro or a mnemonic string.

-#### Immediates

-An immediate can be either a number, a macro or a label.

-#### Flags

-A flag can be either a macro or a mnemonic string.

 ### Defines